 What is an assistive technology evaluation?

-Children with disabilities participate in an assistive technology evaluation to determine which technology tools and services will help a child access the curriculum and succeed in school.
-Assistive technology evaluations, by definition, focus on tools and methods that will allow the student to access curriculum.
+Children with disabilities participate in an assistive technology evaluation to determine which technology tools and services will help them access the curriculum and succeed in school.
+Assistive technology evaluations, by definition, focus on tools and methods that will allow the student to access the curriculum.
 An assistive technology evaluation includes:

-• A written report with recommendations for assistive technology implementation.
-The report provides specific product information in order to assist the school district, agency or parent in implementing recommendations expeditiously.
+- A written report with recommendations for assistive technology implementation.
+The report provides specific product and feature information in order to assist the school district, agency, or parent in implementing recommendations expeditiously.

 Assistive technology evaluations may be recommended or requested by: